Molly Crabapple: Illustrated journalism

 Starting in 2013, Crabapple began to make trips to the Guantanamo Bay Naval Base to sketch Guantanamo military commission hearings.
 Her drawings, accompanied by written accounts, were first published in Vice magazine under the title "It Don't Gitmo Better Than This".
 Further articles and illustrations were released by Vice and The Paris Review.

-In 2015, Crabapple collaborated with FUSION on an animation of a series of illustrations by Crabapple.
-She also wrote and narrated the video.
-The video portrays how the Broken Windows Theory policing strategy has been incorporated in New York City.
-Like other critics, Crabapple objects to the strategy as discriminating against ethnic minorities.
-Examples of racial discrimination enabled by the theory that Crabapple mentions in the video include Eric Garner, who died after police held him in a chokehold for selling loose cigarettes, and Kang Wong, who was bloodied by police after jaywalking.
+In 2015, Crabapple collaborated with FUSION on an animation of a series of illustrations and a video which she wrote and narrated.
+The video portrays how the broken windows policing strategy has been incorporated in New York City and the way it discriminates against ethnic minorities.

 Scenes from the Syrian War is a collection of illustrated articles serialized in Vanity Fair and made in collaboration with an anonymous source in Syria.
 Using photos sent via cellphone, Crabapple recreated rare glimpses of daily life in ISIS-occupied Syria.
-The series so far consists of "Scenes from Daily Life in the De Facto Capital of ISIS", which focuses on the city of Raqqa, "Scenes from Daily Life Inside ISIS-Controlled Mosul", and "Scenes From Inside Aleppo: How Life Has Been Transformed by Rebel Rule".
+The series consists of "Scenes from Daily Life in the De Facto Capital of ISIS", which focuses on the city of Raqqa; "Scenes from Daily Life Inside ISIS-Controlled Mosul"; and "Scenes From Inside Aleppo: How Life Has Been Transformed by Rebel Rule".

 The Paris Review also featured Crabapple's sketches of anarchist bikers who provided relief following Hurricane Maria.

+Crabapple joined In These Times magazine as an artist-at-large in August 2026.